Bangalore

 So, Stiffness (c) = lf (θ) = (l × ½) = ½

 The tester is made of plastic.
 There is a template on the top of the machine.
-A scale is attached with the template.
-A mirror and an index line are adjusted in the machine.
-There are two side pieces that support the platform and the plastic place is inclined at 41.5°.
+A scale is attached to the template.
+The mirror and an index line are adjusted in the machine.
+Two side pieces support the platform and the plastic place is inclined at 41.5°.

 Working Procedure of Stiffness Testing

-1. At first, cut the specimen warp and weft direction to size (20 cm ✕ 2.5 cm) with the aid of the template
+1. First, cut the specimen in the warp and weft direction to size (20 cm ✕ 2.5 cm) with the aid of the template.

 2. Then both the template and specimen are placed on the platform where the fabric is underneath.

-4. The strip of the fabric will commence dropping over the edge of the template and the fabric is continued until the tip of the specimen viewed in the mirror cuts both index lines
+4. The strip of fabric will commence dropping over the edge of the template and the fabric is continued until the tip of the specimen is viewed in the mirror and cuts both index lines.

-5. The stiffness can immediately be read off from the scale mark opposite a zero line engraved on the side of the platform
+5. The stiffness can immediately be read off from the scale mark opposite the zero line engraved on the side of the platform.

 7. Finally, mean values for the bending length of warp and weft directions are calculated.